 Colormaker is committed to continually improving performance in this area and has recently installed Solar Power on our factory, warehouse and office complex roofs.
-These solar panels will generate enough energy to power our manufacturing, and at times we will export surplus clean energy back into the grid to power 15-20 homes.
+These solar panels will generate enough energy to power our manufacturing, and at peak times we will exporting enough clean energy back into the grid to power 15-20 homes.
 Furthermore, the electricity Colormaker Industries produces will save the production of over 100 tonnes of greenhouse gas per year.

 Eliminating Harmful Raw Materials from our Manufacturing

 Our solid commitment to research & development in eliminating harmful chemicals is testament to this continuing company objective.
 Our eco-responsible low-VOC technologies, utilised in the ACRYLMERIC® construction products and Colormaker House Paint ranges, are examples of our company values which mirror the increasing demand for environmentally sustainable coatings in response to growing public awareness and concern over the world’s ecosystem.

 Support of Janakpur Women’s Centre, Nepal